PharmEasy Blog

 stagnant water

-The mosquitoes that spread dengue breed in stagnant water found in everyday objects such as discarded tyres, plastic containers, flowerpots, septic tanks, and pet water bowls.
-Reducing the available habitat for these mosquitoes by regularly clearing out standing water can help prevent dengue.
-Since Aedes mosquitoes prefer clean, stagnant water to lay eggs in, it is important to clean potential breeding areas at least once a week3
+The mosquitoes that spread dengue breed in stagnant water and are found in everyday objects such as discarded tyres, plastic containers, flowerpots, septic tanks, and pet water bowls.
+Reducing the available breeding sites for these mosquitoes by regularly clearing out standing water can help reduce mosquito breeding and lower the risk of dengue transmission.
+Since Aedes mosquitoes often prefer clean, stagnant water to lay eggs in, it is important to clean potential breeding areas at least once a week3 and ensure that water storage containers are properly covered.

 3. Use Mosquito Repellents